jpacg/awesome-stars/README.md

 - [vincent-pradeilles/KeyPathKit](https://github.com/vincent-pradeilles/KeyPathKit) - KeyPathKit is a library that provides the standard functions to manipulate data along with a call-syntax that relies on typed keypaths to make the call sites as short and clean as possible.
 - [tuist/XcodeProj](https://github.com/tuist/XcodeProj) - 📝 Read, update and write your Xcode projects
 - [kean/Pulse](https://github.com/kean/Pulse) - Network Logger for Apple platforms
 - [fatbobman/SwiftUIOverlayContainer](https://github.com/fatbobman/SwiftUIOverlayContainer) - SwiftUI Overlay Container is a view container component for SwiftUI.
 It is a customizable, efficient and convenient view manager.
-With just a simple configuration, SwiftUI Overlay Container can do th
 - [Lakr233/ActionBee](https://github.com/Lakr233/ActionBee) - A programmable pasteboard action trigger
 - [jasudev/AxisSegmentedView](https://github.com/jasudev/AxisSegmentedView) - A library that allows you to easily create various styles of segmented views.
 Supports iOS, macOS and tvOS.
 - [lexrus/SwiftyMenu](https://github.com/lexrus/SwiftyMenu) - The missing Finder menu for your daily ease